google/timesketch/docs/Installation.md

 # Install Timesketch with Docker

-The preffered way to install Timesketch is to use the provided Docker images.
+The preferred way to install Timesketch is to use the provided Docker images.
 These docker images are automatically built whenever the main branch is updated or a new release is tagged.

 It is possible to install Timesketch without docker but we strongly enocurage using docker.
 This is the only tested and actively maintained installation method.